 - Flashing lights.
 Some people with optic neuritis report seeing flashing or flickering lights with eye movements.

 Eye conditions can be serious.
 Some can lead to permanent vision loss, and some are associated with other serious medical problems.
 Contact your doctor if:

 - You develop new symptoms, such as eye pain or a change in your vision.

 - Your symptoms worsen or don't improve with treatment.

-- You have unusual symptoms, including numbness or weakness in one or more limbs, which can indicate a neurological disorder.
+- You have unusual symptoms, including vision loss in both eyes, double vision, and numbness or weakness in one or more limbs, which can indicate a neurological disorder.

 The exact cause of optic neuritis is unknown.
-It's believed to develop when the immune system mistakenly targets the substance covering your optic nerve (myelin), resulting in inflammation and damage to the myelin.
+It's believed to develop when the immune system mistakenly targets the substance covering your optic nerve, resulting in inflammation and damage to the myelin.

 Normally, the myelin helps electrical impulses travel quickly from the eye to the brain, where they're converted into visual information.
 Optic neuritis disrupts this process, affecting vision.